scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ## Links
 Link styling is blue and underlined by default.
-If a link appears at the end of a sentence, the full stop should not be inside the link.
+If a link appears at the end of a sentence, the full stop should be outside the link.

 {% include example-frame.html name="links" %}